-Second term: American History.
+Second term: The Social Ideas of American Scientists and Inventors.
+Instructor: Curti.

-Instructor: Munro.

 Third term: American Government.

 Instructor: Munro.

 ECONOMICS

 PROFESSOR: GRAHAM A. LAING ASSOCIATE PROFESSOR: HORACE N. GILBERT ASSISTANT PROFESSORS: PHILIP S. FOGG, RAY E. UNTEREINER

 The subjects in this group have the twofold purpose of giving the student an insight into fundamental economic principles, and of acquainting him with some of the aspects of the practical operation of business enterprises.
 They furnish the important connecting link between the technical engineer and the man of affairs.